 In order to accurately measure conversions, you need to enable auto-tagging in your Google Ads account.
-This will allow Google to automatically add the GCLID parameter to your landing page after an ad click happens, which will then be stored in a 1st party cookie that is being deployed by one of our sitewide tagging solutions.
+This will allow Google to automatically add the GCLID parameter to your landing page after an ad click happens, which will then be stored in a 1st party cookie that's being deployed by one of our sitewide tagging solutions.
 Instructions here.
-You can also check if auto-tagging is actually working by following these instructions.
+You can also check whether auto-tagging is actually working by following these instructions.

 Auto-tagging is compatible with ValueTrack parameters.
 If you need to add additional parameters to your URL, check this article.

 Check for previous tags on your conversion pages

 Make sure that you've removed any legacy tags (i.e. old Google Ads Conversion Tracking or old Floodlight tags) from your converting pages to avoid double counting.
 In order to check that, you can use Google Tag Assistant and, in your Google Ads account, go to Tools > Conversions > Select a conversion > Web pages.
 Go to the web page link and check whether there are old tags in place.
 If so, remove them and only keep the sitewide tag*.

 *Only applicable if using Global Site Tag (gTag) or Google Tag Manager.
 If using the Google Analytics linked to Google Ads option, you can keep your legacy tag.

 If using Google Tag Manager, don't forget to enable Conversion Linker